-Meanwhile, another bill is being pushed by the multinational gaming corporations that contract with the lottery to remove the lottery’s accountability to students and reduce the dollars going to scholarships.
-Senate Bill 192 would repeal Think New Mexico’s 2007 reform law requiring the lottery to deliver at least 30% of revenues to students.
+Meanwhile, another bill was pushed by the multinational gaming corporations that contract with the lottery to remove the lottery’s accountability to students and reduce the dollars going to scholarships.
+Senate Bill 192 would have repealed Think New Mexico’s 2007 reform law requiring the lottery to deliver at least 30% of revenues to the scholarship fund.

-Bad news: on December 15, 2016, the New Mexico Revenue Stabilization and Tax Committee considered legislation to reimpose the regressive food tax on New Mexico families (see coverage from KRQE News 13 and KOAT News 7).
-The food tax is being presented as one piece of a much larger “tax reform” package aimed at raising revenue for the state.
-Yet the legislators pushing the food tax have not answered one important question: how is it that 34 other states are able to balance their budgets without taxing food?
+On December 15, 2016, the New Mexico Revenue Stabilization and Tax Committee considered legislation to reimpose the regressive food tax on New Mexico families (see coverage from KRQE News 13 and KOAT News 7).
+The food tax was presented as one piece of a much larger “tax reform” package aimed at raising revenue for the state.
+Yet the legislators pushing the food tax never answered one important question: how is it that 34 other states are able to balance their budgets without taxing food?

 Thanks to everyone who wrote a review of Think New Mexico this year on GreatNonprofits.org!
 We are delighted to be one of 10 New Mexico organizations recognized as a top-rated nonprofit in 2016.